mcbarinov/spacenote/docs/concepts.md

 System user account:

 - Identified by username
-- Two roles: regular user (creates content) and administrator (manages system)
+- Single administrator: user with `username="admin"`
-- Regular users are members of spaces
+- All other users are regular users who can be members of spaces
-- Administrators cannot be members of spaces
+- Administrator cannot be a member of spaces

+**Intentionally simple**: No self-registration, password recovery, or display names.
+For small teams where the admin creates all accounts manually.

 ### 1.5 Comment